coinfloor/API/REST.md

 ## Authentication

-Requests to the REST API must authenticate using [HTTP Basic Authentication][], wherein the *user-id* is the concatenation of user's numeric ID, a slash, and the user's Base64-encoded API key, and the *password* is the user's password or the Base64 encoding of the user's 28-byte private key that is derived from the user's ID and password.
+Authenticated requests to the REST API use [HTTP Basic Authentication][], wherein the *user-id* is the concatenation of user's numeric ID, a slash, and the user's Base64-encoded API key, and the *password* is the user's password or the Base64 encoding of the user's 28-byte private key that is derived from the user's ID and password.

-## Market Data

-A facility to retrieve full order book listings is intentionally omitted from this API, as such facilities have a tendency to be abused through rapid polling.
-If you require order book listings, please use the [WebSocket API][], which delivers snapshots followed by incremental updates.
+The public market data methods do not require authentication.

 ---